 5.1 Discussion

-This study analyzed a linear structural model to measure and determine the influence of tourism narration services on the destination image and intention to revisit of tourists.
+This study analyzed a linear structural model to measure and determine the influence of tourism narration services on the destination image and intention to revisit tourists.
 The results of the analysis indicated that tourism narration services have a direct and positive impact on the destination image.
 The statistical analysis showed a significant p-value of 0.001 and a weight of 0.79, indicating a strong relationship between these variables.
 This suggests that when tourists are provided with good tourism narration services about a destination, it directly and positively affects their perception of the destination image.
 Additionally, the study found that the destination image has a direct and positive impact on the intention to revisit, with a significant p-value of 0.001 and a weight of 0.79.
 This indicates that when tourists have a positive perception of a destination, it increases their likelihood of considering revisiting the destination.
 Furthermore, the study also discovered an indirect influence of tourism narration services on the intention to revisit.
 The statistical analysis showed a significant p-value of 0.001 and a weight of 0.62, indicating that tourism narration services have an indirect impact on the intention to revisit through their influence on the destination image.
 These findings highlight the importance of effective tourism narration services in creating a positive destination image and promoting tourists' intention to revisit.

 The SMC analysis revealed that the relationship between tourism narration services, destination image, and intention to revisit has a value of 0.62, much higher than the proposed cutoff point of 0.25 by Hair et al.31

 guidelines for "small," "medium," and "large" effect sizes.
-This indicates a significant, specifically "large," impact of tourism narration services on both the destination image and intention to revisit of tourists.
+This indicates a significant, specifically "large," impact of tourism narration services on both the destination image and the intention to revisit of tourists.
 The higher SMC value suggests that the impact of tourism narration services in shaping the destination image and encouraging tourists' intention to revisit is significant.

 Previous studies have also examined the influence of tourism narration services.
 For example, Huang and Hsu12 (2009) found that tourism narration services have a significant impact on tourists' satisfaction and intention to revisit, which is consistent with the results of this study.
 Similarly, Kim and Yoon (2017) found that the destination image has a significant impact on tourists' intention to revisit, which is also consistent with this study's findings.
 However, there are some differences between this study's results and previous studies.
 For instance, Wang and Li20 (2013) found that tourism narration services have a significant impact on tourists' intention to revisit, which contradicts the indirect effect found in this study.
 Moreover, Chen and Tsai29 (2017) found that the destination image has a significant impact on tourists' satisfaction, which was not specifically studied in this research.
 Compared to previous studies, this study contributes to the theory of the influence of tourism narration services by examining their linear structural effect on the destination image and indirect effect on tourists' intention to revisit.
 The comparison with previous research on the influence of tourism narration services, such as studies conducted in Taiwan 28, Australia33 South Korea20, indicates that the degree of influence varies depending on the research context and is different in Binh Dinh and Phu Yen.
-This indicates that the study on the influence of tourism narration services on the destination image and intention to revisit of tourists, or other dependent variables, depends on the specific research context and needs to be studied specifically in each locality.
+This indicates that the study on the influence of tourism narration services on the destination image and intention to revisit tourists or other dependent variables, depends on the specific research context and needs to be studied specifically in each locality.
 It is important to avoid generalizing research findings across different research contexts.

-5.2 Contributions, Limitations and Implications
+5.2 Contributions, Limitations, and Implications